leejoonli/code-every-day/log.md

 ## Thoughts

 After the refresher exercise I changed the code to be a very basic California state income tax calculator.
 Will continue to practice and practice react router.

+# Day 232 (1/4/2023)

+## React

+Practiced React.

+## Thoughts

+Practed using React router v6.4 and it has some small cool differences to the verion that I learned during General Assembly.
+Haven't practiced using the loader function yet and haven't gone through all of the documentation yet but will continue to do so.